santiagoib/santiagoib/README.md

-# 👨‍💻 Mettal — Security Researcher & Smart Contract Developer
+#  Mettal — Security Researcher & Smart Contract Developer

-I'm an aspiring **Smart Contract Security Researcher** and **DeFi Developer** focused on understanding, building, and securing blockchain protocols.
+I'm an **Smart Contract Security Researcher** and **DeFi Developer** focused on understanding, building, and securing blockchain protocols.
 I’m actively learning by auditing real-world code, reproducing vulnerabilities, and developing tooling for secure smart contract development.

 I’m currently open to work and looking to collaborate with teams working on innovative DeFi projects or security-focused Web3 infrastructure.